neuralmagic/deepsparse/examples/aws-sagemaker/README.md

 python endpoint.py create
 ```

 After the endpoint has been staged, you can start making requests by passing your endpoint `region name` and your `endpoint name`.
-Afterwards you can run inference passing in your question and context:
+Afterwards you can run inference by passing in your question and context:

 ```python